Skip to main content

 The Norwegian school system has gone through some rather substantial changes the last decades, with an emphasis on core subjects as mathematics and Norwegian, and basic skills, as reading and writing.
 An important question is how these changes influence the work life of the music teachers?

 The project is a qualitative study of a small group of teachers with formal qualifications in music, who chose to leave the music subject wholly or in part.
-The interviews are analyzed through narrative analysis and discourse analysis, informed by performance theory.
+The interviews are analysed through narrative analysis and discourse analysis, informed by performance theory.

 The dissertation